 Andrea and Tina thought the solemnity of the Immaculate Conception would be a great time for women who had been considering it to start wearing a veil, so they started promoting it.

-Please help us spread the word by sharing this page and the Facebook event below, and by ordering these beautiful, free full-color flyers to promote"Wear a Veil to Mass" Day at your parish.
+Please help us spread the word by sharing this page and by ordering these beautiful, free full-color flyers to promote "Wear a Veil to Mass" Day at your parish.